Chairperson: David Baker, Ph.D.

 The Biomedical Sciences major provides a concentration of human- and medically-oriented courses that build an in-depth understanding of the intricate interplay between genes, proteins, cells and organs in the human body that underpin the complexities of human health and disease.
 The department offers courses in areas such as anatomical sciences, biochemistry, genetics, microbiology, neuroscience, pathology, pharmacology and physiology.
 The curriculum provides students with the opportunity to acquire the concepts, principles, critical thinking skills and terminology fundamental to all health care professions and related biomedical careers.
 In addition, the wide range of course options and flexibility in the major allows students to tailor their degree plans to prepare students for a number of careers beyond the clinical professions.

 Lastly, the department also participates in a variety of accelerated degree and advanced programs for students in the undergraduate major.
 Biomedical Sciences offers accelerated direct admission entry into the Doctor of Physical Therapy, Doctor of Dental Surgery and J.D.
 (Juris Doctor/Doctor of Law) programs.
-Biomedical sciences students also have an opportunity for early admission to the Physician Assistant Studies program, Interdisciplinary Neuroscience Ph.D. program, Doctor of Occupational Therapy, Exercise and Rehabilitation Science M.S. program, Medical Laboratory Science Certificate Program, and Master of Business Administration (M.B.A.) program at Marquette University as well as the Pharm.D. and Global Health Equity M.S. programs at the Medical College of Wisconsin.
+Biomedical sciences students also have an opportunity for early admission to the Physician Assistant Studies program, Interdisciplinary Neuroscience Ph.D. program, Doctor of Occupational Therapy, Exercise and Rehabilitation Science M.S. program, Biomedical Sciences M.S. program, Master of Athletic Training (M.A.T.) program, Medical Laboratory Science Certificate program, and Master of Business Administration (M.B.A.) program at Marquette University as well as the Pharm.D. and Global Health Equity M.S. programs at the Medical College of Wisconsin.
 For students who demonstrate exceptional work in the areas of research and community engagement and maintain high academic standards, the department offers the opportunity to receive Disciplinary Honors in Biomedical Sciences.
 More information about these programs can be found below.

 Pre-Medical and Pre-Dental Studies